pyrmont/argy-bargy/api.md

 can have the following keys:

 * `:about` - Message describing the program at a high level.
-* `:examples` - Collection of examples to be used in usage message.
+* `:usages` - Collection of usage samples to be used in the usage message.
+  If no samples are provided, one will be generated automatically based on the provided rules.
 * `:opts` - Message printed immediately prior to listing of options.
 * `:params` - Message printed immediately prior to listing of parameters.
 * `:rider` - Message printed at the end of the usage message.

 ### Return Value

-Once parsed, the return value is a table with `:opts` and `:params` keys.
+Once parsed, the return value is a table with `:cmd`, `:opts` and `:params` keys.
 The value associated with each key is a table containing the values parsed for each matching rule.
+The table also includes `:error?` and `:help?` keys that can be used to determine if the parsing completed successfully.

-[1]: src/argy-bargy.janet#L453
+[1]: src/argy-bargy.janet#L468

 ## parse-args-with-subcommands